cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 #### Description:

 If set, Cobbler will install and configure Func.
 This makes sure each installed machine is set up to use func out of the box, which is a powerful way to script and control remote machines.

-Please refer to the {% linkup title:"Func Integration" extrameta:2.8.0 %} section for more details.
+Please refer to the [Func Integration]({% link manuals/2.8.0/4/3/3_-_Func_Integration.md %}) section for more details.

 ### func_master
 * **type:** String